me-box-archive/databox_directory/README.md

 	Sample response: same as /controller but only for specified vendor

 	METHOD: GET
-	URL: /api/vendor/<id>/datastore
-	Params: inline id
-	Sample response: same as /datastore but only for specified vendor

-	METHOD: GET
 	URL: /api/vendor/<id>/driver
 	Params: inline id
 	Sample response: same as /driver but only for specified vendor